 To be animal

-I have recently been revisiting the places of my childhood.
-These are the places in the English countryside populated by woodland and streams, with soundtracks of burbling waters, breeze in the leaves, and the natural harmonies of birdsong.
+Over the last year or so I have been revisiting many different places from my childhood.
+Places populated by woodland and streams.
+Places whose soundtracks are burbling waters, breeze in leaves, and the harmonies of birdsong.
+Places that I have not really engaged with for at least 40 years.

 In the elapsed years the superficial has shifted, more things are shut away behind fences, and many have been touched by the hand of over keen health and safety executives.
-The places that have not been overcome by new housing estates remain fixed in the apparent immutability of natural time.
-They are much as they were, some trees may have fallen, rivers may have silted in places, but in many ways it is as if time has not passed at all.
+The places that have not been overcome by new housing estates remain in an apparent immutability of natural time.
+They are much as they were, some trees may have fallen, rivers may have silted in places, but in some ways it is as if time has not passed at all.

-These places were my games consoles and social media, without mobile communications they were places of innocent escape.
+These places were my games consoles and social media, without mobile communications they were places of innocent escape, they were places of expression.
 As a slightly insular only child, they were my places of connection.
-In my games I was there emersed, at one with non-human life which embraced me.
+In my games I was emersed there, at one with non-human life that embraced me.

 This was a world of sensual animal experience and connection.
-As I revisit there is a rising resurgence of childish wonder.
+As I revisit there is a rising resurgence of childish awe and wonder.
 I am open and at one again.

-Coincidentally, I came across a quote this week from the philosopher David Abram in his book Becoming Animal, “to be fully human we must first fully inhabit our sensuous animal body.”
+It makes me think of a quote from the philosopher David Abram in his book Becoming Animal, “to be fully human we must first fully inhabit our sensuous animal body.”
 It seemed so appropriate.

 Amongst the animals